ishluxx/learning-application/client/documentation/daniel.md

 on sun,august 24 i had replaced the DeepSeek API call with Google Gemini API and ensure chat bot works as expected on text prompt next step:is to make ai assistant page and all features on chatbot

-on mon,august 25 i re-integrated student page that was removed by someone
+on mon,august 25 i re-integrated student page that was removed by someone and Implement AI Assistant functionality with question submission and response handling